How Does Heterogeneous Label Noise Impact Generalization in Neural Nets?: Problem Setup

 \subsection{Multi-Label Learning}

-Unlike the multi-class classification problem, in multi-label learning, inputs $[\bf{X_1}, \bf{X_2},..,\bf{X_N}]$ can belong to one or more target labels $[t_1, t_2,...t_M]$, where N is the total number of input samples and M is the total number of possible labels.
-The labels are no more treated as mutually exclusive targets and the input-output mapping can be one to many.
-Generally, the multi-label classification uses the sigmoid activation function at the last layer and is trained with binary cross-entropy loss.
-We are interested in seeing how the label noise in a certain category of labels impacts the prediction performance in a group of clean labels.
+Unlike the multi-class classification problem, in multi-label learning problem, the inputs $[\bf{X_1}, \bf{X_2},..,\bf{X_N}]$ can belong to one or more target labels $[t_1, t_2,...t_M]$, where N is the total number of input samples and M is the total number of possible labels.
+The labels are no more treated as mutually exclusive targets, and the input-output mapping can be one-to-many.
+We are interested in seeing how the label noise in a certain category impacts the prediction performance in a group of clean labels.

 Let $L_1$, $L_2$, $L_3$ and $L_4$ be any four arbitrary labels.
-We can divide the labels into two categories, i.e uncorrupted and corrupted lists.
+We can divide the labels into two categories, i.e., uncorrupted and corrupted lists.
 For instance, the uncorrupted list may contain label $L_1$ and $L_2$, and corrupted list may contain other two labels $L_3$ and $L_4$.
-The labels can be grouped in any combinations.
-We corrupt labels in the corrupted list of training data by randomly swapping the labels within the list with some probability value $p$ as described in previous setups.
-A multi-label classification network is trained using both the corrupted and uncorrupted labels.
-In the end, the test performance of the both uncorrupted labels and corrupted labels is evaluated as a function of corruption strength.
+The labels can be grouped in any combination.
+We corrupted labels in the corrupted list of training data by randomly swapping the labels within the list with some probability as described in previous setups.After training, the test performance of both uncorrupted and corrupted labels is evaluated as a function of corruption strength.